Return to Better: Commuter Benefit Policies For 2022 and Beyond

 What’s more, since the default in North America is driving alone to work (76% of Americans), many employees will choose the subsidized parking space, and therefore drive most days due to the sunk cost fallacy.
 This policy is in direct opposition to a belief held close at Luum – it’s not about never driving, it’s about driving less.
 If you want policies that provide flexibility and options for employees, but ultimately reduce the frequency of drive alone trips, there can be no ‘either or,’ but rather ‘yes and.’

 This policy gets its name as a stereotype of Silicon Valley, but you can find it across the country.
 The California Rick-Roll consists of free parking, corporate shuttles, and valet parking for garage overflow.
 Free parking and valet parking are unsustainable, short-term fixes.
 Plus, along with corporate shuttles, they are crazy expensive.
 This doesn’t solve for or recognize the true problem: free parking.

 Now employers are getting smarter and using technology to understand their commute program and parking costs, therefore offering flexibility and implementing daily parking charges to address the source of the problem, not the result.

 Where To Go From Here

 If you are starting at any one of these policies, you are not alone.
-You have a lot of opportunity for positive change.
+Implementing a workforce mobility program can enhance the lives of your employees.
+You have a lot of opportunities for positive change.
 To what, you ask?
-What is the ideal policy combination we should implement in 2021?
+What is the ideal policy combination we should implement in 2022?